redhat-cop/network.ospf/README.md

 ## Use Cases

 `Build Brownfield Inventory`:
-- This enables users to fetch the YAML structured resource module facts for OSPF resources OSPFv2, OSPFv3, OSPF interfaces and save it as host_vars to the local or remote data store which could be used as a single SOT for other operations.
+- The `persist` role enables users to fetch the YAML structured resource module facts for OSPF resources OSPFv2, OSPFv3, OSPF interfaces and save it as host_vars to the local or remote data store which could be used as a single SOT for other operations.

-`OSPF Resource Management`:
-- Users want to be able to manage the OSPFv2, OSPFv3 and OSPF interface configurations.
-This also includes the enablement of gathering facts, updating OSPF resource host-vars and deploying config onto the network appliances.
+`Configuration Deployment`:
+- The `deploy` role enables a user to read the host_vars from a local or remote data store and deploys if any changes are found.

+`Display Structured Configuration`:
+- The `gather` role enables users to be able to gather and display the structured facts for provided network resources.

+`Configuration Drift`:
+- The `detect` role will read the facts from the default/local or remote inventory host_vars and detect if any configuration changes are there between running and the provided config configuration.

+`Remediate Configuration`:
+- The `remediate` role will read the facts from the provided/default or remote inventory and remediate if there are any configuration changes on the appliances.
+This is done by overriding the running configuration with read facts from the provided inventory host vars.

-`OSPF Health Checks`:
+`Health Checks`:
-- Users want to be able to perform health checks for OSPF neighborship.
-These health checks should be able to provide the OSPF neighborship status with necessary details.

-- This platform-agnostic role enables the user to perform OSPF health checks.
-Users can perform the following health checks:
+- The `health_checks` role enables users to perform health checks for OSPF neighborship.
+These health checks should be able to provide the OSPF neighborship status with necessary details.Users can perform the following health checks:
-       `all_neigbors_up`
+  - `all_neigbors_up`
-       `all_neighbors_down`
+  - `all_neighbors_down`
-       `min_neighbors_up`
+  - `min_neighbors_up`
-       `ospf_summary_status`
+  - `ospf_summary_status`
 - This role enables users to create a runtime brownfield inventory with all the OSPF configurations in terms of host vars.
 These host vars are ansible facts that have been gathered through the *ospfv2, *opfv3 and *ospf_interfaces network resource module.
 The tasks offered by this role can be observed below:

 ### Perform OSPF Health Checks